U.S. tests ground-launched ballistic missile after INF treaty exit

 The treaty, negotiated by then-U.S. President Ronald Reagan and Soviet leader Mikhail Gorbachev, banned land-based missiles with a range of between 310 and 3,400 miles (500 to 5,500 km).

-In a statement, the Pentagon said the test took place from Vandenberg Air Force Base in California.
+The Pentagon said in a statement that the test took place from Vandenberg Air Force Base in California and the missile flew for more than 500 km.

-“We are currently evaluating the results of the test,” the statement said.
+“Data collected and lessons learned from this test will inform the Department of Defense’s development of future intermediate-range capabilities,” the statement said.

 In August, the Pentagon tested a ground-launched cruise missile with a range of more than 500 km (310 miles).